php-fig/fig-standards/proposed/cache.md

 type of PHP value defined in the Data section of this document.

 Calling Libraries MUST NOT instantiate Item objects themselves.
-They may only be created by a Pool object.
+They may only be requested from a Pool object via the getItem() method.
 Calling Libraries SHOULD NOT assume that an Item created by one Implementing Library is compatible with a Pool from another Implementing Library.

 ```php
 <?php